Coronavirus Closure FAQ

 We understand that you might wish to simply browse the shelves or find a quiet place to read or study, but Morris Library proper is not available for those activities at this time.

-Appointments are generally available Monday through Friday between 9:00am and 4:00pm, and Saturday and Sunday between 1:00pm and 3:00pm.
+Appointments are generally available Monday through Friday between 9:00am and 4:00pm and Sunday between 1:00pm and 3:00pm.

 Because of COVID-19, many libraries around Illinois are unable to lend physical items through I-Share, limiting the availability of some materials.